The Chiming and Resounding History of the Patek Philippe Minute Repeater

 While garnering renown the world over as one of the most technically elaborate complications in mechanical watchmaking, the minute repeater is relatively easy to understand in functionality.
 At its core, the complication indicates hours, quarter hours, and then minutes on-demand, ‘repeating’ the increments through hammering chimes, themselves activated via a button or slider placed on the side of the case.

-The minute repeater as a horological complication traces its roots to the late 17th century, when experimental watchmakers began innovating out of necessity, endeavouring to create timepieces that can assist in telling time in a pre-electric era when candlelight would not always be at hand or where discretion might be preferred over glancing at the time.
+The minute repeater as a horological complication traces its roots to the late 17th century.
+Born out of necessity, experimental watchmakers began endeavouring to create timepieces that can assist in telling time in a pre-electric era when candlelight would not always be at hand or where discretion might be preferred over glancing at the time.
 From this origin and by their extreme technical complication, timepieces containing minute repeaters have most often been considered niche and luxurious, being crafted by only the most skilled watchmakers and worn exclusively by those able and in-the-know.

 Fast forward to the end of the 18th century – and in the continuing spirit of innovation which informed his work and has since been credited with revolutionising the world of the watchmaking – Abraham-Louis Breguet invented what is now considered the modern template for the complication.
 Replacing the so-called ‘dumb’ repeaters of the previous century that told rough, muffled time, Breguet introduced a proper mechanism that struck the hours, quarters, and minute each in different tones, the innovation coming from the use of coiled wire gongs as compared to previously-employed bells.
 This basic format has since outlined the essential elements for the now-famed striking mechanism, and one that would see its continued development in the centuries to come.

-From Pockets to Wrists: The First Patek Philippe Minute Repeaters
+From Pockets to Wrists: The First Patek Philippe Minute Repeater Watches

-From this point, Patek Philippe continued to produce minute repeaters in pocket watches, notably innovating as it was able, and importantly gaining critical institutional knowledge in miniaturising complicated movements through its work in ladies’ pocket watches and, later, wristwatches which became invaluable in the next century to come.
+From this point, Patek Philippe continued to produce Patek Philippe minute repeater watches in pocket watches.
+They continued notably innovating as they was able, and importantly gaining critical institutional knowledge in miniaturising complicated movements through its work in ladies’ pocket watches and subsequently wristwatches.
+In the next century to come, the work of Patek Philippe became invaluable.

-In 1916, in what could be considered a precursor to the onset of the traditional wristwatch minute repeater, the maker unveiled the first ladies’ wristwatch with a five-minute repeater.
+In 1916, in what could be considered a precursor to the onset of the traditional wristwatch minute repeater, Patek Philippe unveiled the first ladies’ wristwatch with a five-minute repeater.
 Eight years later in 1924 Patek Philippe unveiled its first traditional minute repeater in a wristwatch, famously selling it a year later to Ralph Teetor, a blind inventor best known for developing the first cruise control system.
-In the vintage era that followed, Patek Philippe continued experimenting with the minute repeater form in wristwatches, using primarily Art Deco styles until more modern rounded shapes began taking prominence from the late 1930s until later parts of the century when the complication began seeing a decline in the brand’s catalogue.
+In the vintage era that followed, Patek Philippe continued experimenting with the Patek Philippe minute repeater form in wristwatches, using primarily Art Deco styles until more modern rounded shapes began taking prominence from the late 1930s until later parts of the century when the complication began seeing a decline in the Patek Philippe brand's catalogue.

 An ‘80s Revival

-By the 1960s the minute repeater began a steady decline in a trend which only continued in the next two decades or so to follow.
+By the 1960s the Patek Philippe minute repeater began a steady decline in a trend which only continued in the next two decades or so to follow.
 Patek Philippe would not allow this development to go unchecked.
-As such, in 1989 and under the guidance of then President of Patek Philippe, Philippe Stern, the brand relaunched the complication in celebration of the brand’s 150th anniversary, complete with new styles, new movements, and a renewed sense of purpose within the world of haute horologerie.
+As such, in 1989 and under the guidance of then President of Patek Philippe, Philippe Stern, Patek Philippe relaunched the complication in celebration of the brand’s 150th anniversary, complete with new styles, new movements, and a renewed sense of purpose within the world of haute horologerie.

-The 1989 re-launch of the minute repeater within Patek Philippe’s catalogue has since become a watershed moment for the complication, with the many watches and references that followed this point to set the standard tone and tempo for what the luxurious complication should be today.
+The 1989 re-launch of the Patek Philippe minute repeater within the brand's catalogue has since become a watershed moment for the complication, with the many watches and references that followed this point to set the standard tone and tempo for what the luxurious complication should be today.

 The relaunch began with the minute repeater perpetual calendar ref.
 3974 and the solo minute repeater ref.
 3979 soon after, the former including platinum, yellow, and white gold options.
-From this point, many important minute repeaters have since been launched, including the innovative ref.
-3939 which added an acclaimed tourbillon to the already incredibly complex minute repeater movement, and more recently the perpetual calendar ref.
+From this point, many important minute repeaters have since been launched by Patek Philippe, including the innovative ref.
+3939 which added an acclaimed tourbillon to the already incredibly complex minute repeater movement.
+Another more recent example is the perpetual calendar ref.
 5074 with its exquisite cathedral gongs, a 21st century take on the mid-20th century golden age of horology, as well as the elegant ref.
 5078 with blackened Breguet numerals and enamel dial.

 About the Author